NicholasTMS/TT6L_G4_Requirements_Project/SRS.md

 - View Available Medical Slots Sequence Diagram</p></figcaption>
 </figure>

-**Figure 4.4** presents the sequence diagram that describes the operational flow for the \"View Medical Slots\" use case within the Campus Wellness Portal.
+**Figure 4.4** presents the sequence diagram that describes the operational flow for the "View Medical Slots" use case within the Campus Wellness Portal.
 The sequence begins when the Student accesses the relevant page, prompting the Campus Wellness Portal to verify the login status via the Authentication Service.
 Upon successful authentication, the portal sends a request to the Medical Center Service for available medical slots, which then queries the MedicalDB and returns the data.
 If available slots are found, they are displayed to the Student; otherwise, an appropriate notification message is shown.
 The diagram also depicts an optional interaction where the Student applies filters to narrow down the slot list.
 In such cases, the portal forwards the filter parameters to the Medical Center Service, which performs a filtered query against the MedicalDB and returns the refined results for presentation.
 This sequence diagram effectively illustrates the step-by-step communication and system responsibilities required to support the viewing of medical slot availability.

 ##### Activity Diagram